-By Fern Easton.
-Last Updated 4th February 2021.
-Welcome to our guide on farming accident claims and agricultural accident claims.
-Have you been involved in an accident leading to a farming or agricultural injury?
-If so, you could be able to make a compensation claim.
+By Mark Ainsdale.
+Last Updated 22nd April 2021.
+Welcome to our guide on farming accident claims and agricultural accident claims for farming accident compensation.
+Have you been involved in agricultural accidents leading to a farming or agricultural injury?
+If so, you could be able to make farm accident compensation claims.

 Whilst many of us have an idyllic view of the countryside or working on a farm, the reality of doing so can often be very different.
 In fact, the HSE considers farming and agriculture to be very dangerous.
 Previous reports published by the HSE have concluded agricultural workers are more likely to suffer workplace accidents such as farming injuries than workers in other types of industry.